mygenibox/cryptonote/README.md

 NomadCoin node should be ready after Recompiling!

-## Building NomadCoin
+## Building and mining NomadCoin

 ### On *nix

-Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55.
+Using dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55.

-You may download them from:
+can be downloaded from:

 * http://gcc.gnu.org/
 * http://www.cmake.org/